 Talk by Dr Jim Lewis.
 This talk covers 10,000 years of Lea Valley history in one hour and looks at how the valley was formed.
 Here the opportunity is taken to explore how industrial and domestic growth has brought about unforeseen consequences for our planet.
 Of course, like many of Jim’s talks, there is always a little bit more!

 Talk by Joe Studman.
 A look at the history of Enfield Market and the various fairs and festivals in the Borough.
 Doors open 2pm. £4 per person.

 Talk by Lee Prosser.
 The rooms where Queen Victoria grew up at Kensington Palace were, until recently just a shadow of their former selves.
 Research has helped to restore them to Regency splendour for the latest exhibition dedicated to her early life and also tells a different story of her childhood.
 In the talk Lee will trace that story and explore some of the discoveries.

 Talk by Carol Harris.
 In the 1920s and ’30s, women shortened their skirts, bobbed their hair and threw away their corsets.
 Fashion trends for men and women were set by the younger royals and the emerging Hollywood film industry.
 This talk looks at the fashions of those inter-war years, and what those clothes say about the lives and interests of, especially, the women who wore them.
 Tutankhamun, smoking, celebrity culture and new textiles are all parts of the story, and the talk is illustrated with items from Carol’s extensive collection.

 Talk by Joe Studman.
 From Workhouse infirmary to Royal Free.
 A history of the hospitals of Enfield and Edmonton.
 Doors open 2pm. £4 per person.

 Talk by Joe Studman.
-The most genial of the local literati and his love/hate relationship with this area. £3 per person.
+Dear Charles Lamb and his love/hate relationship with our area.
+Doors open 2pm. £4 per person.